nunvericht/CPSC4970-Python-SewerCrawler/README.md

 collides with a baddie or collides with the dinosaur in the lower level

 How to execute:
-main is run from game.py and found under sewer_crawler package.
+"main" is located in game.py under sewer_crawler package.
-required imports are documented in the requirements.txt
+Required imports are documented in the requirements.txt

 After running main, a start menu will pop up.
-Press start with the mouse Controls are L, R, U, D arrow keys or standard WASD Space Bar is attack.
-After locating the dinosaur, if player collides with npc, the game will end
+Press start with the mouse Controls are L, R, U, D arrow keys or standard WASD.
+Space Bar is attack.
+If player collides with the dino NPC, the game will end with a quest complete screen.
+If player collides with a baddie, the game ends with a game over screen.
+Player can press play again button with mouse to start again.

 Good luck!